Professor Medwin Hughes, DL DPhil DPS FRSA

-Today, the University of Wales Trinity Saint David is a dynamic and ambitious institution with campuses across three counties in West Wales as well as in the Wales International Academy of Voice in Cardiff and in addition to campuses in London and Birmingham.
+Today, the University of Wales Trinity Saint David is a dynamic and ambitious institution with campuses across three counties in West Wales as well as in the Wales International Academy of Voice in Cardiff in addition to campuses in London and Birmingham.

 Dr Conny Matera-Rogers

-Provost (London Campus and Birmingham Learning Centre)
+Provost (London Campus and Birmingham Campus)

 It goes without saying that serving the public and tackling social issues presents a unique and exciting challenge, especially within densely populated, ethnically diverse, and highly competitive cities such as London and Birmingham.
 In this regard, I believe we can justifiably claim a healthy measure of success.
 I am confident that the educational and community foundations and cornerstones that we have laid, as well as the standards we have set for our staff and students alike, will reap even greater rewards and recognition as we continue to expand in the years to come.

 As the University is celebrating its 200th anniversary, we continue celebrating our strong traditions, as well as focussing on the dynamism and innovation, which we at London, Birmingham, and other corners of the UWTSD have contributed.
 I look forward to welcoming you to our diverse and ever-expanding learning community.

 I am delighted to welcome you to the London campus of the University of Wales Trinity Saint David.
 At the London campus, we have students from all over the world, including European countries, extending to China, India, Bangladesh, Pakistan, Middle East, Africa, South America and many others.